Mario-SO/portfolio-blog/content/Day13.md

 Well what a day, I did some really useless stuff, learned some huff, and reinforced some knowledge too.

 As you could see today, even things that you are supose to know, will take time until you actually internalize them, so don't be afraid to make mistakes, because you will learn from them.

+Hope you learned something new with me today, and I will see you tomorrow!